 To build the set of crisis-specific intent categories, the research team will first analyze existing operational manuals for emergency response including the Incident-Command-System models to extract key processes and initial categories, then refine that set working with experts from the Fairfax Fire and Rescue Department, an advisory committee of social media working group for emergency services at Department of Homeland Security that has members across the country, and members of the project's advisory board.
 Intent extraction will be modeled as a multilabel classification problem on two dimensions: type of intent, and topical category; this formulation maps well to characteristics of posts (which might contain multiple intents and topics) and scopes the complexity of general intent inference.
 Datasets will be gathered from prior crisis events and labeled by crowd workers interested in humanitarian work according to the categories identified from the first phase.
 Features of posts will be constructed from semantic metadata of posts using natural language processing techniques on textual content, image processing techniques on multimedia content and author profiling techniques.
 Features will include extracting syntactic-semantic patterns that represent declarative and psycholinguistic knowledge as well as ideas from discourse analysis, while features of authors will be drawn from their provided profile information as well as aggregate inferences from their posts.
 The team will use a multi-task learning framework as the underlying algorithm to leverage relationships between the different categories to be classified.
 Finally, the developed interface will support faceted browsing by intent, topic, location, and response management process, and be evaluated through training exercises with the research team's practitioner partners.

 - Yogen Chaudhari (MS research assistant, GMU)

-- Bahman Pedrood (PhD CS research assistant, GMU)
+- Bahman Pedrood (PhD research assistant, GMU)